Defra-Data-Science-Centre-of-Excellence/RShiny_hackathon/README.md

 -  If you haven't already set up git in R, you will need to do this before starting so that you can back up your code in a repository, see [Chapter 9 GitHub](https://dap-prd2-connect.azure.defra.cloud/DASH-Playbook/git.html#getting-set-up).
 If you're new to using git, there are [links to more resources on the use of GitHub](https://dap-prd2-connect.azure.defra.cloud/DASH-Playbook/git.html#uggithub).

 -  [Chapter 6.4](https://dap-prd2-connect.azure.defra.cloud/DASH-Playbook/rstudio.html#rsdata) provides a detailed walkthrough on accessing data from RStudio.
 In the example app we have used the penguins dataset which can be found at this file path: /dbfs/mnt/lab/unrestricted/R_training/penguins.csv

+-  NOTE: the posit server cannot see the datalake, so you will need to load your data from the datalake and save it in a data folder within your project.
+Before doing this ensure to add your data folder to your [gitignore file](https://git-scm.com/docs/gitignore), as best practice is to not save any data on GitHub.

 ### 2.2 Resources